 Click on photos to see large size

-A member is setting up a Bridge Group and has arranged two experienced players to guide relative beginners.
+The Bridge Group is growing fast and has arranged two experienced players to guide relative beginners.
 Contact Denise Keir for more information.

 That Was the Week that Was ...